 The Phi Beta Kappa Association of the Delaware Valley actively seeks to facilitate its young professional members, to meet and engage with each other in ways that lead to professional connections as well as personal friendships.
 Among our programs, we offer a variety of self-supporting events that respect the schedules and interests early career members.
 Dedicated members of this group constitute the Young Professionals Advisory Committee (YPAC), which helps develop and carry out activities and events, for both socializing/networking and social responsibility objectives.

 We have monthly PBK Young Professionals virtual Happy Hours, to bring together early career members to meet, converse, share, and connect in moderated Zoom breakout rooms, followed by a Game or Trivia Night.
-Look for our virtual Happy Hours/Game Nights, as well as our Mini TED-like Talk events and join in!
+Look for our virtual Happy Hours/Game Nights, as well as our Mini TED-like Talk events during the fall, winter, and spring months and join in!

 We also welcome members to join our Phi Beta Kappa Association of the Delaware Valley LinkedIn group, and follow us on Instagram